 Honey Boy might end up flying under the radar for most audiences, even here at TIFF.
 Amazon Studios has done little promotion for the film ahead of its November 8th release, but I urge you to see it in theatres.
 The performances are quiet and calculating, including LaBeouf’s role.
 His character, James, has clearly done wrong to his son.
 But that doesn’t mean that he doesn’t deserve a level of empathy, which LaBeouf reminds us of in his scenes of vulnerability.
 And, above all else, this film is a reminder that Shia LaBeouf is more than just a talented actor.

 Readers, what is your most anticipated fall movie?
-Is Honey Boy on your list?
+Are you waiting for the award-winning Irishman, or is Honey Boy on your list?

 Featured image via Amazon Studios.

 Meghan Hale is a graduate student living right outside of Toronto, Canada.
 She has always been the go-to gal for talking about anything film related and has a frustratingly long list of movie trivia up her sleeve.
 She is currently working on her first screenplay, as well as a horror novel, with the goal of publishing it while Stephen King is still around to read it.